 From traditional lectures by world-renowned experts to hands-on simulator training sessions, our educational program is high yield, innovative, and extensive.
 Key components of the curriculum include:

 These lectures are organized by organ system and are given year-round by faculty within the division as well as from other subspecialties.

 - Case Conferences

 These occur weekly either as morbidity and mortality or as clinicopathological conferences.
-Fellows participate in presentation and discussion as do colleagues from the Departments of Radiology and Pathology and the Division of Pulmonary Medicine.
-The innovative audience-response system keeps everyone involved.
+Fellows participate in presentation and discussion as do colleagues from the Departments of Radiology and Pathology and the Divisions of Pulmonary Medicine and Infectious Diseases.